The Lawnmower Man (film): Release

-The film was tested in Jacksonville, Florida, Fresno, California and Providence, Rhode Island on February 14, 1992 and released in the United States on March 6, in 1,276 theatres.
+The film was tested in Jacksonville, Florida, Fresno, California, and Providence, Rhode Island on February 14, 1992, and released in the United States on March 6, in 1,276 theatres.

 The film was released in Japan under the title Virtual Wars.

+Reception

-2017 Director's Cut
+Director's cut

-The original theatrical release had a large element cut from it involving a chimpanzee.
-In the film's opening this chimpanzee escapes the lab and is helped by Jobe who then witnesses it shot dead.
-This then led to several other cuts throughout the film to remove call back to this plot element.
-In the Director's Cut these elements are noticeable as they have been taken from the film's original negative.
+The original theatrical release had a large element cut from it involving Rosco the chimpanzee.
+In the film's opening Rosco escapes the lab and is helped by Jobe, who then witnesses him getting shot dead.
+This then led to several other cuts throughout the film to remove callbacks to this plot element.
+Another major difference includes moments with Lawrence's wife.
+In the theatrical cut she just disappears, but in the director's cut, Jobe controls her later on, and still later she is killed by the agents.
+Along with those major additions, there are also several scenes with extra dialogue.
+The director's cut was initially released on VHS and laserdisc by New Line Cinema.
+The 1997 DVD, however, only included the theatrical cut with most of the director's cut scenes included as deleted scenes.
+In 2017, Shout!
+Factory released both cuts on Blu-ray, both taken from 4K scans of the original elements.

 Critical reception

-As of 2025, the film held a 37% rating on Rotten Tomatoes based on 41 reviews.
+As of 2025, the film holds a 35% rating on Rotten Tomatoes based on 43 reviews, with an average rating of 4.90/10, as well as a 31% rating based on 25,000 ratings.
 The site's consensus states: "The Lawnmower Man suffers from a predictable, melodramatic script, and its once-groundbreaking visual effects look dated today".
 Metacritic gives the film a rating of 42 out of 100 based on 14 reviews.

 Box office

 The movie debuted at number two at the box office with $7.7 million in its opening weekend behind Wayne's World.
-It went on to gross $32.1 million in the United States and Canada, making it a moderate financial success against its $10 million budget and the biggest independent film for the calendar year and the second biggest released in 1992 after Miramax's The Crying Game.
-It grossed £3,622,720 ($6 million) in the United Kingdom.
+It went on to gross $32.1 million in the United States and Canada, making it the highest-grossing independent film for the calendar year and the second biggest released in 1992 after Miramax's The Crying Game.
+It did better internationally and grossed £3,622,720 ($6 million) in the United Kingdom and $112 million in other markets for a worldwide total of $150 million.
+It was the highest-grossing UK production in the United Kingdom for the calendar year.